ccmucdenver/ccm-docs/docs/alderaan.md

 The Alderaan cluser is a shared cluster running multi-core jobs with multiple nodes using MPI and the high-speed interconnect (High-Performace Computing, HPC), as well as multiple single-core jobs (High-Throughput Computing, HTC).
 All jobs need to be limited in duration.
 Work consisting of a very large number of single-core jobs should be submitted on the [Open Science Grid (OSG)](https://opensciencegrid.org).
 Long-running single-core jobs should be submitted to [Score cluster](../score/) nodes.

 ## Hardware
-* 2048 AMD cores and 4TB memory in 32 compute nodes.
-Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, and 512GB DDR4 memory.
+* 2048 AMD cores and 16TB memory in 32 compute nodes.
+Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
 The compute nodes are in 8 1U rack-mount drawers, with 4 nodes in each drawer.
 * 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors, NVIDIA Tesla A100, and 4TB DDR4 memory.
 * Head node with 2 AMD EPYC 7502 32 core processors and 256GB memory.
 * 816TB storage (1PB raw), in 2 storage nodes, each with 2 Intel Xeon( Gold 5215 CPUs  2.50GHz, 196GB memory, and XFS filesystems shared by NFS over Infiniband.